-A 100% smoke-free building is one where smoking tobacco products are prohibited everywhere.
-That means no smoking in individual apartments or common indoor and outdoor areas.
-Some smoke-free buildings may allow smoking only in a limited outdoor area.
+A 100% smoke-free building is one where smoking and vaping anything (including tobacco and cannabis) is prohibited everywhere.
+That means no smoking or vaping are allowed in individual apartments or common indoor and outdoor areas.
+Some smoke-free buildings may allow smoking or vaping in a limited outdoor area.

 Everyone benefits from smoke-free housing:

 - For owners, there is less property damage and fewer turnover costs.
 Also, the lower risk of a fire can lead to savings on insurance.